-Paris • Bayeux • Amiens • Arras • Ypres • London
+Paris • Port-en-Bessin • Amiens • Arras • Ieper (Ypres) • London

 Tuesday April 4

-In the evening we meet for our Welcome Dinner in the heart of Paris, to share a glass of wine and set the stage for our special journey.
-Overnight Paris - hotel tba.
+In the evening we gather in the heart of Paris for our Welcome Dinner, to share a glass of wine and set the stage for our special journey.
+Overnight Paris - Novotel Tour Eiffel.
 [D]